 The main risk factor for osteoporosis is advancing age beyond 30.
 Anyone can get osteoporosis, but it’s most common in older women.

-Are people with HIV at risk for osteoporosis?
+Are people with HIV at risk of osteoporosis?

 Staying healthy with HIV includes taking steps to prevent osteoporosis.